SystemsCyber/meta-uthp/README.md

 ```

 Then you can build the image:
-> Note: you need to have all the standards under the same location so our recipe can pull them.
+> Note: you need to have all the standards (e.g., J1939db.json) under the same location so our recipe can pull them.
 Otherwise delete or modify the [base files recipe](./recipes-core/base-files/base-files_%.bbappend)

 ```shell